 Cardiovascular disease is one of the leading causes of death globally, according to the World Health Organization (WHO).
-At Today’s Wellness and Primary Care in Wilmington, Reading, North Andover, and Stoneham, Massachusetts, Mohammed Jaleel, MD, and Chloe Fish, NP, provide whole body care for heart disease and other cardiovascular conditions.
+At Today’s Wellness and Primary Care in Wilmington, Reading, North Andover, and Stoneham, Massachusetts, Mohammed Jaleel, MD, Jeena Vaid, MD, and Mahmoud Sakr, MD, provide whole body care for heart disease and other cardiovascular conditions.
 Call Today’s Wellness and Primary Care or schedule an appointment online today to learn more.

 Heart disease is an umbrella term that describes many conditions affecting the cardiovascular system.
 Many types of heart disease affect the structure of the muscle, while others diminish its function.
 Some types of cardiovascular disease impact the blood vessels that carry blood to and from your heart.
 Without treatment, heart disease can significantly reduce your quality of life.